bpeacock00/hello-world/README.md

 # hello-world

-My name is Brian and I am just learning how to code even though I have take at least 2 computer science languages for college.
+My name is Brian and I am just learning how to code even though I have taken at least 2 computer science languages for college.
 I am learning HTML at the moment, but would like to learn many more languages!